Skip Nav Destination

 EISBN: 978-1-62708-161-0

-... and thermomechanical processing of high-strength low-alloy (microalloyed) steels and the various parts of the rolling operation.
+... processing of high-strength low-alloy (microalloyed) steels and the various parts of the rolling operation.
 The article summarizes some of the common tests for determining formability in open-die and closed-die forgings. bulk formability forgeability microalloyed steels rolling operation...

 Abstract